-When planning any field trips, etc. staff should refer to the school's Educational Visits Policy and Procedures.
+When planning any field trips, etc. staff should refer to the school's policy and procedures for the Educational Visits.
 Use of the QEGS Biology garden area is by permission of the Head of Biology and is risk-assessed as with other practical activities, including a visual inspection of the area for hazards before the activity takes place.